Whenever I talk about blogging to someone they always give me a weird face.

 I’ll admit that I’m a bit of a loner.

-Yes, I have a wonderful wife and two hellions.
-Oh, and I also work with a killer Brand Manager and Content Manager.
+Yes, I have a wonderful wife and three hellions.
+Oh, and I also work with a killer partner.

 But if I had to be on my own then I would have no problem